 iPhone SE 2020 vs. iPhone 7: Performance and software

 The iPhone SE 2020 features the A13 Bionic processor, the same Apple-designed chipset that powers the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
-The A13 produces the best results we've ever seen in mobile benchmarks, so it's safe to say the iPhone SE dusts the iPhone 7 and its A10 Fusion chip.
+Prior to the release of the iPhone 12 and its superior A14 Bionic chip, the A13 produced the best results at the time for our our mobile benchmarks.
+Even though the iPhone 12 is the new speed king, it's safe to say the iPhone SE dusts the iPhone 7 and its A10 Fusion chip.

 According to Apple, the iPhone SE offers up to 1.8 times the CPU performance of the iPhone 7 and iPhone 7 Plus and up to 2.8 times the graphics power.

 Put another way, the iPhone SE scored 3,226 on the multi-core test and 1,337 on the single-core portion of the Geekbench 5 performance test.
 Those numbers are comparable to what the iPhone 11 put up.
 We imagine the iPhone 7 would have a hard time keeping pace with its 3.5-year-old processor.

 The base model of the iPhone SE features double the storage of the paltry 32MB that the iPhone 7 offered.
 However, the iPhone 7 did come in 128GB and 256GB capacities as well, matching Apple's latest phone.

 The software experience on both phones is pretty much the same.
 After all, the iPhone 7 is capable of running iOS 13, the current version of Apple's mobile OS that ships on the iPhone SE.
 Both phones can also run iOS 14, though apps will probably be a little peppier on the newer iPhone SE.